alembic/alembic/README.txt

-They may be installed in their default system locations (typically somewhere under /usr/local), or some other centralized directory at your discretion; it's best to not install your dependencies under the Alembic source root.
+They may be installed in their default system locations (typically somewhere under /usr/local), or some other centralized directory at your discretion; it's best not to install your dependencies under the Alembic source root.
+If you do install under a centralized directory you can specify this root in the bootstrap using --dependency-install-root; this will make the process of searching for depedencies go smoothly.

 Look in your Alembic source root's "doc" directory for instructions on building Boost and HDF5; see next step for details.

 1) Untar the Alembic source into your desired directory: